xcart/xcart-docs/_pages/kb_en/seo_and_promotion/business_promotion/discount_coupons.md

 The result will be reflected at checkout:
 ![xc5_coupons_couponapplied1.png]({{site.baseurl}}/attachments/ref_SGI1FqdC/xc5_coupons_couponapplied1.png)

-If an invalid coupon code is entered (for example, if the coupon code is misspelled, expired or otherwise does not meet the coupon application conditions), the user will be informed of the problem: For example, here's the result of using an expired coupon code:
+If an invalid coupon code is entered (for example, if the coupon code is misspelled, expired or otherwise does not meet the coupon application conditions), the user will be informed of the problem.
+For example, here is the result of using an expired coupon code:
 ![xc5_coupons_invalidcoupon.png]({{site.baseurl}}/attachments/ref_SGI1FqdC/xc5_coupons_invalidcoupon.png)